jawakow/Oanda2Ami/README.md

 Simple data plugin between Oanda brokerage and AmiBroker techical analysis software.

-It uses The OANDA v1 REST API, which will be ceased soon as early as May 2018.
+It uses v1 REST API, which will be ceased as early as May 2018.